-We ask our kids lots of questions each day in the hopes of avoiding minor messes, stained shirts and undesirable consequences for them.
-And, because we want to build their confidence.
+We ask our kids lots of questions each day in hopes of avoiding minor messes, stained shirts, and undesirable consequences for them.
+But mostly, we want to build their confidence.

 We’re well-intentioned parents.
 We all want our kids to be happy and feel good about themselves and their accomplishments.

-But when kids don’t experience what it’s like to fail, they miss the opportunity to learn from their mistakes and know how to improve for the future.
-They often lack the confidence to take risks and won’t courageously face their problems head-on or roll with the punches.
-When we rescue our kids, they may come to believe that things always work out – and that’s not true.
+But when kids don’t experience what it’s like to fail, they miss the opportunity to learn from their mistakes and don’t learn how to improve for the future.
+Furthermore, they’ll begin to lack the confidence to take risks and won’t courageously face their problems head-on or roll with the punches.

 When we allow our kids to face failure, they learn to find creative solutions to their problems.